Donald Trump returned to the White House promising to ‘put America first’. But what does that mean for the rest of the world?

 His critics argue that his style of leadership is dangerous.
-His threats to abandon NATO, cut off Ukraine and seize control of the Panama Canal — not to mention his obsession with buying Greenland — show that the man is driven by impulse and grievance, not strategy.
-Within weeks of taking office, he imposed steep tariffs on China, Mexico, and Canada, America’s largest trading partners, igniting fears of a global trade war and straining international alliances.
-Now, he has unveiled an unprecedented plan for Gaza: a proposal to forcibly relocate Palestinians, a move condemned by global leaders as reckless and destabilising.
+His threats to abandon NATO and seize control of the Panama Canal — not to mention his obsession with buying Greenland — show that he is driven by impulse and grievance, not strategy.
+Within weeks of taking office, Trump unleashed a barrage of new tariffs on America’s biggest trading partners, vowing to revive US industry and punish foreign ‘cheaters’ — a move that jolted global markets and fuelled fears of a full-blown trade war.
+He has unveiled a plan for Gaza which involves forcibly relocating Palestinians, a move condemned by global leaders as reckless and destabilising.
+Meanwhile, his manoeuvrings around Ukraine — blaming Kyiv for starting the war with Russia and forcing negotiations — could deprive the country of the victory it has fought so hard for.

 Speaking for the motion: